adex001/UserManager/README.md

 * Create a `.env` file in your root directory as described in `.env.sample` file.
 Variables such as DB_URL (which must be a mongoDB URL) and PORT are defined in the .env file and it is essential you create this file before running the application.
 ```
 PORT=3000
-DB_URL='mongodb://john:doe@localhost:27017/databaseName'
+DB_URL='mongodb://172.17.0.3:27017/databaseName'
 ```
-* After this, you can then start the server with the command: `npm start`.
+Ensure you have docker installed and running on your machine.

+* Next is to build the mongo dockerfile using `docker build -t mongodb -f dockerfile.db .` in the terminal
+* Run the mongo container using `docker run --name mongo -it mongodb`

+### Setting up the app.
+* run `docker build -t user_app -f Dockerfile.app .` in the terminal.

+* run `docker run --name app -it user_app` in the terminal.

 ### Testing
 To ensure that your installation is successful you'll need to run tests.
 The command: `npm test` makes this possible.
-It isn't functional right now, but once it's done you'll be notified via the README.
+To test the application, open another terminal and run `docker build -t test-app -f Dockerfile.test .` then run with `docker run --rm test-app`

 ### API Documentation
 The API only has one endpoint which is the `/users` endpoint for saving users to the database.
 The endpoint works with the HTTP verbs: `POST`, `GET`, `PUT`, `DELETE`.